Netroots Nation Proposal FAQ

 When will my session take place?

-Your session will be held on Thursday, Friday, or Saturday (July 13, 14 or 15).
-You’ll have about two weeks after selection notification to let us know if you have specific scheduling needs.
-The sooner we’re aware of scheduling limitations, the more likely we can accommodate.
+Your session will be held on Thursday, Friday, or Saturday (August 7, 8 or 9).
+You’ll have two weeks after selection notification to check with your presenters and let us know if you have specific scheduling needs.
+In addition, we may host some virtual-only sessions in the weeks before Netroots Nation begins.

 Can I be the organizer and the moderator or a speaker?